Investigate the Story Behind the Numbers

 Forensic Accounting Concentration (9 credit hours):

-Note: Auditing Practice & Problems also serves as a required class
+Note: Since Auditing Practice & Problems also serves as a required course in the MAcc core, students will need to select another elective course to fulfill their third elective.

 At Rider University, we want to help you be persistent in your pursuit.
 That’s why we offer 100% online coursework so you can work toward advancing your career around your busy schedule.